How to Tailgate + 5 Game Day Recipes

 5 Game Day Recipes for Your Tailgate Party

 From tacos to brats, this list of easy tailgate grilling recipes will take your game day party to the next level.
-Think beyond the plain old hot dog and hamburger route and try some of these tasty, gourmet versions that will make your parking lot neighbors wish they had your awesome grilling chops!
+Think beyond your classic hot dogs and hamburgers and try some of these tasty gourmet versions.
+They may make your parking lot neighbors wish they had been a little more creative!

-For even more grilling tips you can use the next time you go tailgating before the big game, check out this handy article from our friends at DIYIdeaCenter: Beginner Grilling: A DIY Grilling Guide.
+For even more grilling tips you can use the next time you tailgate the big game, check out this handy article from our friends at DIYIdeaCenter: Beginner Grilling: A DIY Grilling Guide.

 1. Foil Pack Cheesy Grilled Potatoes